Professional Performing Arts Diplomas

 The Trinity Professional Performing Arts Diplomas are a suite of industry-led qualifications designed for aspiring professional performers in full-time training on a validated course.

 The diplomas are designed to provide students with the high level performing skills and professional knowledge required to embark upon, and sustain, a viable career as an actor, dancer or musical theatre performer.
 The diplomas are the only qualifications that provide access to the UK Government’s Dance and Drama Awards funding scheme.

 The structure of diplomas allows the course providers to design and deliver courses which reflect their own philosophy and specialisms while maintaining a common framework of achievement.
 Course providers must complete a validation process in order to be eligible to offer the diplomas.
 Students are assessed and moderated during their course by established industry professionals.

 Following completion of their course, graduates may additionally use their diploma to gain access to further academic programmes leading to BA (Hons) or MA degrees.

 Find a course

-- Imaginative, expressive and technical skills as a creative artist
+- imaginative, expressive and technical skills needed to sustain a career as a professional performing artist

-- Skills and qualities to enhance your professional and personal life
+- transferable skills to enhance both professional and personal progression

-Middlesex University now offers a work-based, part-time distance learning course for graduates of the National Professional Performing Arts Qualifications, leading to a BA (Hons) Professional Practice.
-All graduates with National Diplomas also can apply directly to the MA Professional Practice at Middlesex University.
+Middlesex University offers a work-based, part-time distance learning course, developed in association with Trinity College London, for graduates of the Professional Performing Arts Diplomas leading to a BA (Hons) Professional Practice.
+Graduates may also apply directly for some MA courses.

-Trinity College London is a corporate member of the Council for Dance Education and Training for its Dance and Musical Theatre qualifications.
+Trinity College London is regulated by both Ofqual and Qualification Wales, and is a validated member of the Council for Dance Education and Training for its Dance and Musical Theatre qualifications.